jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/crtl-review/index.md

 throughout the course but the main focus is not that.
 *RTO-2* was born to compliment *RTO* on the *OPSEC* realm.

-Currently *RTO-2* course is divided on 7 chapters:
+Currently, the *RTO-2* course is divided into seven chapters:

 1. C2 Infrastructure
 1. Windows APIs